aayushsrivastava9760/SocioLiz/README.md

 ## frontend

 - Routing
-- redux (or authorization)
 - follow user--->follow up with a 'hi' message
 - show up messages like failed to login due to wrong password or something
 - searching user

 ## backend

-- deployment of APIs on heroku
 - jwt (lets see)
 - better uploading of pictures
 - user search api